Jean-Paul de Marigny

-Jean-Paul de Marigny (born 21 January 1964 in Mauritius) is a football manager and former player who is currently the manager of Malaysia Super League club Sabah.
+Jean-Paul de Marigny (born 21 January 1964 in Mauritius) is a football manager and former player who is former manager of Malaysia Super League club Sabah.

 Managerial career

 Melbourne Victory

 de Marigny served as an assistant coach of A-League side Melbourne Victory from 2013 to 2015, departing on 22 May 2015 to return home to Sydney to be with family and support his wife Donna who underwent breast surgery for cancer.

 Newcastle Jets

 On 18 June 2015, de Marigny was announced as assistant coach of the Newcastle Jets, under Scott Miller.

 Return to Melbourne Victory

 On 31 May 2016, de Marigny returned to Melbourne Victory.

 Western Sydney Wanderers

 On 6 June 2018 Western Sydney Wanderers announced that de Marigny was joining the club to take over the vacant assistant coach position.
 Following the sacking of head coach Markus Babbel on 20 January 2020, de Marigny was named as the caretaker head coach for the club.
 He was released on 12 October 2020 after a statement was released by the club.
 His replacement was Carl Robinson.